hussein343455/Counterfeit-coin-detection/README.md

    - Method: Split the defect map into concentric donut-shaped regions (2D torus) and a central circle.
    - Parameters: Radius r = 50 for a 500x500 image → (500/2)/50 = 5 regions (4 torus + 1 center circle).
    - Final ROIs: Vertically split each region into halves → 10 total ROIs.
-   - Impact: Skipping ROI extraction dropped accuracy from 99.7% to ~70% in tests on the custom çeyrek altın dataset.
+   - **Impact**: Skipping ROI extraction dropped accuracy from 99.7% to ~70% in tests on the custom çeyrek altın dataset.

    ![Alt text](Images/Step5.png)